DEFRA/ffc-pay-core/resources/testing/documents/delinked-data-transformer/README.md

 # Delinked Data Transformer

+> Part of the [Testing & Data Tools](..) collection.
+> This README covers the transformer and local-test workflows; see the index for the other tools.

 Two database copy workflows live in this repo:

 1. **`test-to-dev`** — the original interactive pipeline for generating dummy data, dumping test tables, transforming SQL, and uploading to dev.